Upon receipt of a complaint, a unique case number is assigned and the details are entered into a schedule.

 The complaint needs to be in the form of a signed affidavit with supporting evidence.
 (In certain instances the Institute may do away with the requirement that complainants should submit an affidavit).

 Where there is a prima facie contravention of the By-Laws, the person against whom the complaint is lodged will be notified of the complaint and afforded twenty-one (21) days to respond to the complaint.

-In instances where an accused provides the Institute with a response to a complaint against him and permits the Institute to share his/her response with the complainant, the complainant will be given twenty-one (21) days to respond to the complaint.
+Upon receipt of the response from the accused, SAICA at its discretion will provide the response to the complainant where necessary in order to test the veracity of the response.
 In the event that the Professional Conduct Committee (PCC) finds that either the response provides a reasonable explanation for the conduct; that the conduct did not amount to improper conduct or that there is no reasonable prospect of proving the member guilty of the conduct alleged, then the PCC may decide not to proceed further with the matter.

 If the period within which to respond lapses without a response being received, or if a response is procured but is not satisfactory, then the PCC will either impose a sanction or alternatively refer the matter to the Disciplinary Committee (DC) where the conduct/offence is so serious that it may warrant the imposition of a sanction which is greater than what the PCC is mandated to impose.
 Matters heard by the DC are complaints and the members are allowed to have legal representation at the DC stage.

 The member will also have the right to demand, within twenty-one (21) days of receipt of notification of the sanction imposed by the PCC, that the matter be referred to the DC to be heard as a new matter.
 In such circumstances, the DC may impose a sanction greater than that imposed by the PCC in the event that the member is found guilty of the conduct complained of.